 Special interest in food security: Building on her Masters thesis (Farming in 2031: A Scenario of Sustainable Agriculture in Canada) and previous work in food policy and fair trade, her efforts are now focused on applied research examining how food consumption patterns in the wealthier regions of the world can have a positive influence on sustainability.
-An important question that TIAS is addressing is the low value attributed to food in industrialised countries that is driving unsustainable methods of food production.
-How can this be turned around?

 - Climate adaptation and disaster risk reduction